omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 # Manipulating expressions

 Expressions, the kind we create using the `quote` function, come in four flavours: a primitive value, a name, a function call or a control structure, or a *pairlist*.
-Function calls includes operators such as the arithmetic or logical operators as these are function calls as well in R, and control structures can be considered just a special kind of function calls---they only really differ from function calls in the syntax you use to invoke them.
+Function calls include operators such as the arithmetic or logical operators as these are function calls as well in R, and control structures can be considered just a special kind of function calls---they only really differ from function calls in the syntax you use to invoke them.

 ```{r}
 class(quote(1))